-Sustainable schooling should provide places for all Early Years and Primary age children within the Parish.
+14.3.1 Sustainable schooling should provide places for all Early Years and Primary age children within the Parish.
 Where children have to be transported from outside the area to a local school and vice versa there is a potential impact on traffic congestion, the environment, health, safety and wellbeing.
 Various factors mean that a number of children come from further afield to local schools leading to children within the Parish being unable to take up places.
 Further development will increase the need for school places.
 At present ECC have said that they have no plans to expand local schools.
 The possible move to Academy or other similar status during the plan period may provide an opportunity for reviewing the options to increase capacity which could include development.
 The current sites have limited space for expansion.
 Lifelong learning can be delivered in many different ways and provides a useful social function promoting wellbeing and mental health.
 It can also assist with change of employment direction and other lifestyle changes.
 Provision for lifelong learning is supported.

-Healthcare facilities e.g. surgery, pharmacy and dentist are of importance to residents.
+- 14.3.2 Healthcare facilities e.g. surgery, pharmacy and dentist are of importance to residents.
 It is strongly desired that the current levels of service are maintained and improved.
-The impact of an ageing population and housing development will require management to avoid diminishing the service.

-The redevelopment of existing education and health sites to increase capacity is supported.
-Relocation of existing provision to an alternative site in the Parish is supported provided it is in place before redevelopment of the existing site takes place.

-Over the Plan period there is the potential for significant change in the provision and funding of education and healthcare facilities.
+The impact of an ageing population and housing development will require management to avoid diminishing the service. - 14.3.3 The redevelopment of existing education and health sites to increase capacity is supported.
+Relocation of existing provision to an alternative site in the Parish is supported provided it is in place before redevelopment of the existing site takes place. - 14.3.4 Over the Plan period there is the potential for significant change in the provision and funding of education and healthcare facilities.
 This policy seeks to ensure that positive benefits from these changes are achieved for the residents of the Parish.

+14.4 FI4 Retention of Assets of Community Value

-Key issue: Concern about the loss of local assets and amenities and the benefits of retaining these for community use.
+Concern about the loss of local assets and amenities and the benefits of retaining these for community use.

-To support Assets of Community Value (ACV) being identified, retained and operated by or on behalf of the community
+1. To support Assets of Community Value (ACV) being identified, retained and operated by or on behalf of the community

-FI4 Retention of Assets of Community Value
+Retention of Assets of Community Value